rkgallaway/module-7/curriculum/class-31/lab/README.md

 Refer to the [To Do System Overview](../../apps-and-libraries/todo/README.md) for a complete review of the application, including Business and Technical requirements along with the development road map.

+## Learning Outcomes

+- Learn React context functionality and gain overall React fluency.
+- Gain provicency in reading documentation by using a new component Library.
+- Practice JavaScript array manipulation by implementing pagination.
+- Gain React testing fluency.

 ## Phase 1 Requirements

 In Phase 1, we're going to perform some refactoring of a ToDo application built by another team.
 This application mixes application state and user settings at the top level and passes things around.
 It was a good proof of concept, but we need to make this production ready.